.... .. Using a Dehumidifier to Dry Wood

 It is potentially more energy efficient to use a dehumidifier to dry wood since this system uses a form of “heat pump” to recover heat energy which would otherwise be lost.
 When using a dehumidifier to dry wood this recovered heat may or may not be supplemented by another, more conventional heating system: but in total the energy input needed to dry wood using a dehumidifier is less than used in conventional Heat and Vent Kiln Drying systems.

-Using a dehumidifier to dry wood:
+Using a Dehumidifier to Dry Wood:-

 • is convenient if there is no other way of generating heat economically.

-• could operate at up to 80°C (but most operate at <50°C).
+• could operate at up to 80C (but most operate at less than 50C.

 • can also be used to conserve heat in conventional heat and vent kilns (by removing heat from exhausted warm, wet air).